 Add shrimp to the hot oil in batches to avoid overcrowding the pan.
 Fry for 1 – 2 minutes per side until cooked through and the batter is golden brown.
 Transfer shrimp to a paper towel-lined plate.

-Once all shrimp are fried place in a serving bowl, add the sauce, toss to coat and assemble bang bang shrimp taco recipe!
+Once all shrimp are fried place in a serving bowl, add the sauce, toss to coat and assemble the bang bang shrimp taco recipe!

 - Hot oil.
 Keep the oil temperature at 375˚F with a digital thermometer (one that clips to the pot is helpful).
 Be sure to bring the oil back to temperature before frying a new batch.